 Satsuma loans at a glance

-Satsuma Loans aims to be a fresh alternative for those looking for a short term loan.
+The company aims to be a fresh alternative for those looking for a short term loan and claims to have issued over 280,000 loans so far.
 Unlike traditional “payday” lending, where you’d borrow over a very short period of time and make a single repayment on your payday, with a Satsuma loan, borrowers make a repayment each month, or each week.
 You’ll normally want to align this with how often you get paid.
 Each instalment pays off part of the capital (the original amount borrowed) as well as the interest accrued so far.

 |Product Name||Satsuma Short Term Loan|